PhilipYip1988/windows-xp-installation-guide/readme.md

 </details>

 It is recommended to integrate Service Pack 3 (unless the edition is Media Center as Service Pack 3 integration breaks Media Center) and the systems driver cabinet using nLite as this will make Windows XP Installation on hardware much smoother.
-For more details see:
+For more details see [Service Pack and Driver Integration using nLite](./integration/readme.md).

 ## Dell Media Direct DVD